“If you don’t care, why are you doing all this?”

 As a sociopath, it’s hard for me to empathize with others.
-From my perspective, the answer to this question is obvious – not only because I live it, but because I’ve explained it in different ways a thousand different times.
-I don’t understand why people don’t get it.
+From my perspective, the answer is obvious.
+I feel this way not only because I’ve lived it, but because I’ve explained it in a thousand different ways, a thousand different times.
+I don’t understand why people just can’t get it.

 If I don’t care, why am I doing all this?
 Because I’ve learned to care.

 When I was a child, I didn’t have an inherent sense of good and bad.
-Concepts of shame and guilty were not hard wired.
+Concepts of shame and guilt were not hard-wired.
 I wasn’t born to care.
 I had to learn to care.
 It took a great deal of practice, but I got better and better and today you can hardly tell that I’m not just like everybody else.

-I notice that my brain starts to short-circuit by the end of the day when I am traveling and speaking another language.
-By the time the sun goes down I don’t care about language anymore.
+Whenever I am traveling and attempting to speak in a language other than my own, I notice (after a while) that my brain starts to short-circuit.
+The constant effort is exhausting.
+By the time the sun goes down I don’t care about effective communication anymore.
 I’m tired and I just want to be understood without effort.